eshwes01/travel/README.md

 Log In / Register: A login or registration page to access user accounts.
 Main Section (Travel Destinations):

-### Destination Cards:
-Different travel destination cards, each offering:
-    A placeholder image representing the destination.
-    A brief description of the destination.
-    "Our Packages" Button: Leads to detailed package offers for the specific destination.
-    "Info" Button: Provides more detailed information about the destination.
+### More Info :
+Links to a page displaying more information i.e Things to do , Local Food , Culture about each destination which feature can give user to research more about the destination they want to explore.

 ### Footer Section:

 Rating: Shows customer ratings for the overall travel services or destinations.

 Reviews: Displays customer reviews or testimonials.
-Social Media Icons: Links to social media pages such as Facebook, Twitter, and Instagram for further interaction with the service.
+Social Media Icons: Links to social media pages for further interaction with the service.

 ----